gurditsingh/hydeout/_posts/test.md

  - Most of the column wise models are not ACID compliance.

 ### 3. Hybrid Storage
 The hybrid storage model is a combination of both the row-wise and the columnar-wise model.
 In this model, we first select the groups of rows that we intend to store.
-In this model we create row groups and we will apply the columnar layout inside each of t
+In this model we create row groups and we will apply the columnar layout inside each of the row groups.
+In this we've logically grouped together the rows of the table with the help of implemented a columnar partitioning scheme inside of the group.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU3MDUzMjg3LC05NTYyMjQwMTYsLTg0ND
+eyJoaXN0b3J5IjpbNTM3OTA5MTMwLC05NTYyMjQwMTYsLTg0ND
 Y3NTk3NCwtMTMwMDQwMjYzNCwtODQyMjcwMDc2LDE5MDA5ODMz
 NTYsLTE1MTA3NDM0NTMsMTU4NTIwNTg0MywtNzczNjUwMDc1LD
 kyMTA5OTI2Myw5NTI5NDk5NzQsLTExMjM5NTA3MzYsLTIwODg3